joelparkerhenderson/decision-record/template.md

 ## Positions

 List the positions, which are the viable options that you are considering, or have considered.

+Use facts and data, not opinions.
 The positions can often require long explanations, sometimes even models and diagrams.

 This doesn't need to be an exhaustive list; however, you don’t want to hear the question "Did you think about...?" during a final review, because this would lead to loss of credibility and questioning of other architectural decisions.